zibredlektab/Prestonduino/Preston_RS232/Readme.txt

 	1) Make sure you're properly installing the library in your IDE.
 That process is explained here: https://www.baldengineer.com/installing-arduino-library-from-github.html

-	2) There are two class definitions (libraries), PrestonDuino and PrestonPacket.
+	2) There are two class definitions, PrestonDuino and PrestonPacket.
 	Both need to be installed.
 PrestonDuino manages actual serial communication with the MDR, while PrestonPacket defines the structure of data sent and received from the MDR.